Spectrum of large random reversible Markov chains: Heavy-tailed weights on the complete graph: Introduction

-In Section \ref{sec:iida}, we give a new independent proof of Theorem \ref{th:iida}.
-The key idea of our proof is to exhibit a limiting self--adjoint operator $\bT$ for the sequence of matrices $a_n^{-1} X$, defined on a suitable Hilbert space, and then use known spectral convergence theorems of operators.
-The limiting operator will be defined as the ``adjacency matrix'' of an infinite rooted tree with random edge weights, the so called Poisson weighted infinite tree (PWIT) introduced by Aldous \cite{aldous92}, see also \cite{aldoussteele}.
-In other words, the PWIT will be shown to be the local weak limit of the random network $(G_n,{\bf X})$ when the edge marks $X_{i,j}$ are rescaled by $a_n$.
+In Section~\ref{sec:iida}, we give a new independent proof of Theorem \ref{th:iida}.
+The key idea of our proof is to exhibit a limiting self-adjoint operator $\bT$ for the sequence of matrices $a_n^{-1} X$, defined on a suitable Hilbert space, and then use known spectral convergence theorems of operators.
+The limiting operator will be defined as the ``adjacency matrix'' of an infinite rooted tree with random edge weights, the so-called Poisson weighted infinite tree (PWIT) introduced by Aldous \cite{aldous92} (see also~\cite{aldoussteele}).
+In other words, the PWIT will be shown to be the local weak limit of the random network $(G_n,\mathbf {X})$ when the edge marks $X_{i,j}$ are rescaled by $a_n$.
 In this setting the LSD $\mu_\alpha$ arises as the expected value of the (random) spectral measure of the operator $\bT$ at the root of the tree.
-The PWIT and the limiting operator $\bT$ are defined in Section \ref{sec:PWIT}.
+The PWIT and the limiting operator $\bT$ are defined in Section~\ref{sec:PWIT}.
 Our method of proof can be seen as a variant of the resolvent method, based on local convergence of operators.
-It is also well suited to investigate properties of the LSD $\mu_\alpha$, cf.\ Theorem \ref{th:mua} below.
+It is also well suited to investigate properties of the LSD $\mu _\alpha$ (cf. Theorem~\ref{th:mua} below).

-Let us now come back to our random reversible Markov kernel $K$ defined by \eqref{srw} from weights with law $\cL\in\mathds{H}_\alpha$.
+Let us now come back to our random reversible Markov kernel $K$ defined by (\ref{srw}) from weights with law $\cL\in\mathbb{H}_\alpha$.
 We obtain different limiting behavior in the two regimes $\alpha\in(0,1)$ and $\alpha\in(1,2)$.
-The case $\alpha>2$ corresponds to a Wigner--type behavior (special case of Theorem \ref{th:wigner}).
+The case $\alpha>2$ corresponds to a Wigner-type behavior (special case of Theorem~\ref{th:wigner}).
 We set